-To tell the truth, until last week, I didn’t even know who Steve Saka of Dunbarton Cigars and Trust was.
+To tell the truth, until last week, I didn’t even know who Steve Saka of Dunbarton Tobacco and Trust was.
 While at the Lechon Challenge in Miami in November, I met a guy who told me about a cigar bar in Weston called Smoke On The Water.

 So when we came down here to work Turkey Point, Deb reminded me of his recommendation and we decided to stop in and check them out.